Fiction - Mystery & Thriller

 MEGAN COLLINS holds an MFA in Creative Writing from Boston University.
 She currently teaches creative writing at the Greater Hartford Academy of the Arts and she is the managing editor of 3Elements Review.
 A Pushcart Prize and Best of the Net nominee, her work has appeared in many print and online journals, including Off the Coast, Spillway, Tinderbox Poetry Journal, and Rattle.
 She lives in Connecticut.
-PERSEPHONE'S SISTER is forthcoming from Touchstone Books.
+THE WINTER SISTER is forthcoming from Touchstone Books.

 THERESA COLLINS has worked for the Shorenstein-Hays Nederlander Organization in theater management for more than 25 years.
 She managed the Golden Gate, Orpheum, and the Curran Theater in San Francisco.
 She is also the author of THE LAW OF REVENGE, a fast-paced thriller set in the "Hollows" of Kentucky, and its sequel, THE LAW OF THE DEAD.